The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

 The value of Harland Miller's Hell...
-Don't Make Me Come Down There (signed) is estimated to be worth between £18,000 to £27,000.
-This screenprint, created in 2019, has shown positive value growth, with an average annual growth rate of 13%.
+Don't Make Me Come Down There (signed) from 2019 is estimated to be worth between £19,000 and £29,000.
+This screenprint has shown consistent value growth, with an average annual growth rate of 15%.
 This work has an auction history of one sale on 5th March 2024.
-The hammer price of this sale was £35,564.
-This artwork is part of a limited edition.
+The edition size of this artwork is not currently available.

 Meaning & Analysis